Nicotine containing products should be regulated according to their risk profile

-Swedish Match believes that smokers should have access to viable, non-combustible tobacco and nicotine alternatives, such as Swedish snus, which is scientifically documented to have dramatically lower negative health effects than cigarettes.
+Swedish Match believes that smokers should have access to viable, non-combustible tobacco and nicotine alternatives with dramatically lower negative health effects compared to cigarettes.

-Swedish Match believes that tobacco regulation will continue to become more global in character and steadily increase in scope.
+Swedish Match believes that tobacco regulation will continue to increase in scope and that global trends in tobacco regulation could play an important role in promoting shifts between different product categories in the overall nicotine and tobacco market.
 It is Swedish Match’s aspiration to see a move from “one-size-fits-all” tobacco regulation to an approach that takes into account the differences between product categories and their accompanying risk profiles.
-Smokeless tobacco regulation should ultimately be based upon standards which strive to ensure that consumers receive the highest possible product quality at the lowest possible risk i.e. product standards based on the principles of food regulation.
+We continue to advocate for rational and science-based regulatory frameworks that not only recognize the important role that smokeless products can play in responsibly transitioning adult cigarette consumers to less harmful products, but also allow for continued innovations that will benefit adult consumers.
+Smokeless tobacco and nicotine regulation should ultimately be based upon standards which strive to ensure that consumers receive attractive products with the highest possible product quality with minimal risk i.e. product standards based on the same principles as food regulation.

-Truly effective regulation must be evidence based, and requires an exchange of knowledge and experience between governments and industry.
-The Company believes that better regulation is achieved by maintaining focus on those who are directly affected by the regulation – consumers, customers/retailers and producers.
-This is why Swedish Match is monitoring relevant regulatory developments and is actively engaged with stakeholders in various ways, while recognizing that regulatory decisions will ultimately always be at the discretion of the lawmaker.
+Truly effective regulation must be evidence based and requires an exchange of knowledge and experience between governments and industry.
+Swedish Match believes that better regulation is achieved by maintaining focus on those who are directly affected by the regulation – consumers, customers/retailers and manufacturers.
+Swedish Match monitors relevant regulatory developments and is actively engaged with stakeholders in various ways, while recognizing that regulatory decisions will ultimately be at the discretion of the lawmaker.

 Regulatory developments in the US